syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Getting-Started.md

     {% endhighlight %}

-## Tree View using Data Binding
+## TreeView using Data Binding

 Another way of creating TreeView is binding with the data source, you can bind local data or remote data source to create a TreeView.

 Render TreeView with local data source.

-In the Model page, specify the TreeView node properties as shown below.
+In the model page, specify the TreeView node properties as shown below.